BSA Logo

 Therefore, adding the words cycles (bicycles) or motorcycles (motorcycles) to the abbreviation of the logo was important and mandatory.
 With this, customers could understand that this was not about weapons but about a division that produces vehicles.

-A drop in demand for handguns caused the strange shift from rifles to bicycles.
+A drop in handgun demand led to a strange shift from rifles to bicycles.
 The owners were looking for other ways to make money.
-And the abbreviation from the name of the weapons joint-stock company has remained in the name of the motorcycle brand forever.
+And the abbreviation of the weapons joint-stock company’s name has remained in the motorcycle brand’s name to this day.

 The wing on the letter B in the logo had a wide meaning.

 1. It was said that the company’s units developed a high speed.
 In manufacturing weapons, the exact fit of all parts was crucial.
-The habit of filigree execution of all body elements made BSA motorcycles of very high quality, working without interruption, and streamlined.
+The habit of filigree execution of all body elements made BSA motorcycles of very high quality, reliable, and streamlined.
 This allowed them to develop maximum speed.
-The idea of perfect execution and assembly was confirmed by even equal-sized “feathers” on the wing of the logo.
+The idea of perfect execution and assembly was confirmed by the even-sized “feathers” on the logo’s wing.

-2. Wings also showed the complex history of the company.
-It developed in a special period against the backdrop of three wars: the consequences of the Crimean and completely the First and Second World Wars.
-They significantly slowed down the development of the brand, but BSA still recovered from all the difficulties.
+2. Wings also revealed the company’s complex history.
+It developed during a special period against the backdrop of three wars: the consequences of the Crimean War and, completely, the First and Second World Wars.
+They significantly slowed the brand’s development, but BSA still recovered from the difficulties.
 Wings of fortune helped her use difficulties to her advantage.
-For example, during World War I, she again returned to the production of weapons, not forgetting about motorcycles, which she now supplied for the needs of the front.
+For example, during World War I, she again returned to producing weapons, not forgetting motorcycles, which she now supplied to the front.
 And during the Second World War, it bought up less successful firms.
-A resilient spirit and the ability to rise above the situation helped the company make the right decisions, soar above adversity and maintain production.
+A resilient spirit and the ability to rise above the situation helped the company make the right decisions, soar above adversity, and maintain production.

 3. Wings allowed the brand to prevail over competitors and not play by the general rules.
 BSA was almost the only successful company that did not promote its models through racing.
 She hovered in the highest circles.
-Thanks to the release of weapons for the government, the company’s models were constantly ordered by the police, the army, taxi companies, and repair teams, which made them recognizable and popular.
+Thanks to the government’s release of weapons, the company’s models were constantly ordered by the police, the army, taxi companies, and repair teams, making them recognizable and popular.

 All BSA letters had a slight slant to the right, which was associated with movement.

 In 1973, as a result of the merger, BSA disappeared.
-The abbreviation was revived again in 1994 after the formation of the BSA Regal concern.
+The abbreviation was revived in 1994, following the formation of the BSA Regal concern.
 Now the trademark belongs to the Indian concern Mahindra.

 Font and Colors